6. Taxes

 Example 1: How Loss Deduction Works in an Aktiesparekonto

-Let’s say you invested in two ETFs (which are like bundles of stocks) using an Aktiesparekonto.
-Remember that an Aktiesparekonto is taxed following the Lageprincippet.
+Let’s say you invested in two ETFs on an Aktiesparekonto.
+Remember that an Aktiesparekonto is inventory-taxed (Dk:Lageprincippet) at 17%.
 Tax is paid on investments annually, regardless of whether they are sold or not.
 At the end of each year, the increase or decrease in the value of investments is calculated.

 Example 2: Deducting Losses from Kapitalindkomst

-You can use this -80,000 DKK loss to reduce your municipal and church taxes, as shown in the image below.
+You can use these -40.000 DKK loss to reduce your municipal and church taxes, as shown in the image below.

 How do you pay taxes?

 When you invest in an Aktiesparekonto, taxes are taken care of automatically.
 Whenever you make money from your investments, taxes are deducted from your account.
 If you don't have enough cash to cover the taxes, the bank or platform may sell some of your investments or allow your account to go into negative balance to pay the taxes.
 You'll be notified if this happens and given time (usually 30 days) to add more cash to cover the shortfall.
-Even if you've already reached the accounts limit of 166.200 DKK (in 2025), you can still add extra cash to cover taxes owed.
-Saxo is one example where you'll go into a negative balance and add cash to cover for taxes.
+Even if you've already reached the accounts limit of 135.900 DKK (160.000 DKK starting in 2025), you can still add extra cash to cover taxes owed.
+SAXO is one example where you'll go into a negative balance and add cash to cover for taxes.

 Dividend taxes are paid automatically upfront.
 When you receive dividends, 27% (or more) of the amount is withheld by SKAT before the rest 63% (or less) of your dividend is refunded to your account.

-All non-Aktiesparekonto investments are automatically reported to SKAT if you use a Danish bank or platform.
-Taxes are then generally collected in connection with the publication of your "Årsopgørelse" (ENG: Annual tax statement) during the month of March.
+All non-Aktiesparekonto investments are automatically reported to SKAT if you use a Danish bank or investment platform (SAXO or Nordnet).
+Taxes are then generally paid to Skat in connection with the publication of your "Årsopgørelse" (ENG: Annual tax statement) during the month of March.

 You can also choose to pay taxes to SKAT before the end of the year.
 Some investors pay a 42% tax upfront on any profit from investments, just to not be bothered by figuring out the tax amount.
 Worst case, you've already covered the taxes what you owe, the best case, you get money back in March if you paid too much in taxes!